StarsX/MSFallback/README.md

 # MSFallback
-Meshlet culling by amplification-shader and mesh-shader fallback implementations using compute and vertex shaders.
-[TODO] Make a fallback layer interface.
+Meshlet culling by a layer of interface with amplification-shader and mesh-shader fallback implementations using compute and vertex shaders.
+[TODO] Unify the native and fallback calls using the fallback layer.

 Hot keys: